AugustusClient/Augustus-Wiki/src/content/docs/fun/killmessage.md

 title: KillMessage
 description: Like CSGO Killsay
 ---
-KillMessage will send a very Message you can set after you kill anyone
+KillMessage send a custom message or default message after killing someone

 #### Irrelevant

-Send a Message when you Kill the Enemy or when you get killed
+Send a Message when you kill an enemy or when you get killed

 #### YourFirst
-Sends a Message when Enemy Kills you
+Sends a message when an enemy kills you

 #### OpponentFirst
-Send a Message when you Kill the Enemy
+Send a message when you kill an enemy

 #### Augustus
-Sends this Message: \[Person who was Killed\] killed by Augustus!
+Sends this message: \[Person who was Killed\] killed by Augustus!
 Learn to cheat Autoclicker User

 #### L
-Sends this Message: L \[Person who was Killed\]
+Sends this message: L \[Person who was Killed\]

 #### GG
-Sends this Message: GG \[Person who was Killed\]
+Sends this message: GG \[Person who was Killed\]

 #### GG ac
-Sends this Message: gg ac \[Person who was Killed\]
+Sends this message: gg ac \[Person who was Killed\]

 #### Hahaha
-Sends this Message: hahahahahaha \[Person who was Killed\]
+Sends this message: hahahahahaha \[Person who was Killed\]

 #### Spectate
 Sends this message: Wie ist es so zu spectaten \[Person who was killed\]?

 #### Custom
-Sends a Custom Message that can be set with: .KillMessage Message you wanna see
+Sends a Custom message that can be set with: .KillMessage Message you wanna see

 #### MinDelay
 Sets how many MS it takes to send the KillMessage after killing/being Killed